Hellenic Polytonic HOWTO

 But the word is multi-lingual and extensions to these limited code sets were devised to allow for multi-lingual character sets in computers where the basic storage element is 8 bits wide (256 code combinations).
 The ISO 8859 family of code sets – still in use today – represents such an extension, where the plain Latin alphabet is represented within the first 128 different codes and the remaining 128 codes have struggled to carry our world heritage.

 Obviously, the large number of distinct accented Hellenic characters could not fit in such a limited space.
-A solution would be the adoption of “combining marks” to form distinct glyphs (at processing / display time).
+A solution would be the adoption of combining diacritics to form distinct glyphs (at processing / display time).
 But then there were Asian language symbols, ancient language symbols, artificial language symbols, musical symbols, mathematical / engineering symbols – humans are an inventive lot.
 And, guess what, each one wants to have access to symbols of special interest along with the usual language symbols.
 And we do have programmable computers, right?

 Enter the Universal Coded Character Set (UCS) efforts, also known as ISO 10646 or Unicode, aiming at merging the symbols of all different cultures, current and older, into a unified scheme.
 This scheme defines both single-point complex characters, as well as multi-character combinations.

 Of interest to this discussion are the non-accented and single-accent Hellenic characters in the Unicode Greek and Coptic code set (codes numbered 0370-03FF), the accents and accented character combinations in the Greek Extended code set (1F00-1FFF), as well as the Combining Diacritical Marks code set (0300-036F).
-These codes are adequate for representing the largest part of Hellenic literature, dating back a few thousand years.
+These codes are adequate for representing the largest part of Hellenic writings, dating back a few thousand years.

-Our favorite operating system kernel is quite flexible regarding the translation of keyboard codes into different kinds of internal representation, permitting a relatively high-level definition of how key presses and key press combinations should be handled.
+Our favourite operating system kernel is quite flexible regarding the translation of keyboard codes into different kinds of internal representation, permitting a relatively high-level definition of how key presses and key press combinations should be handled.

 On the other hand, graphical user interfaces (GUI) like the X Window System and window managers are known to add their own layer of keyboard translations and code handling.